Banks Rum Golden Age 7

 Banks Rum // Multiple Countries

 The number "7" on the Banks bottle does not signify this rum's age, rather it is the number of lands from which it is sourced.
-Twenty-three different rums from eight distilleries are sourced from Trinidad, Jamaica, Guyana, Barbados, Guatemala, Panama and Java to make this intriguing blend.
-Bottled at 43%, Banks 7 is suitable for sipping over ice, but where it really shines is in cocktails that showcase its depth of flavor.
+Twenty-three different rums from eight distilleries are sourced from 7 locations: Trinidad, Jamaica, Guyana, Barbados, Guatemala, Panama and Java.
+Bottled at 43% ABV.

 "On nosing, there is a symphony of oak aromas fighting for attention.
 There are tell-tale signs of Jamaican funk and fruity esters alongside the banana many associate with some Barbadian rums.
 There is also a bright spice note and a rich combination of chocolate and coffee.
 Beyond the aforementioned notes is a heady combination of spices including nutmeg and allspice.
 The rum enters with a large dose of oak and dry spice.
 The spices now translate into pepper, nutmeg, and cinnamon.
 The oaky tannins coat the palate, and once accustomed to the rum, a tropical fruit basket jumps to the fore showing lemon, mango, papaya, and grapefruit.
 The dry finish ironically inspires further sipping, and as the last drops evaporate on the glass, one is left with the impression of a tropical fruitcake.
 Delightful."